 Ne Win marries seven times.
 His second wife, Khin May Than, bears him three children - Sandar Win, Kyemon Win and Phyoe Wai Win.

 1930 - In the mid-1930s Ne Win becomes involved in the struggle for independence from Britain, joining the Dobama Asiayone (Our Burma Association), where he meets nationalist leader Aung San.
 Aung San becomes Burma's most famous independence hero.
 Sixty years later his daughter, Aung San Suu Kyi, also becomes a democracy icon.

-The Japanese air force bombs the US naval base at Pearl Harbour in Hawaii on 7 December.
+On 7 December, the Japanese air force bombs the United States naval base at Pearl Harbour in Hawaii.
 The US and Britain respond by declaring war on Japan.
 Japan is now a combatant in the Second World War and British Burma has become a target for its hostilities.

 The Burmese nationalists form the Burma Independence Army (BIA) on 26 December.
 Ne Win leads the BIA into Rangoon when the British retreat ahead of the advancing Japanese.